tidy-finance/website/docs/32_size_and_portfolio_building.md

 ## The size-premium variation

 We provide a graph that shows the different premiums.
-This plot also shows the relation to the average Fama-French SMB (small minus big) premium used in the literature which we include as a dotted vertical line.\index{Size!Size premium}
+This plot also shows the relation to the average Fama-French SMB (small minus big) premium used in the literature which we include as a dotted vertical line.\index{Size!Size premium}\index{Graph!Bar chart}

 ```r